Horace Fletcher: Reception

 Although he acquired many followers, medical experts described Fletcher as a food faddist and promoter of quackery.
 He was a key figure of the American "Golden Age of Food Faddism".
 Critics described Fletcherism as a "chew-chew cult".
-Fletcher's extreme claims about chewing a mouthful of food until it had no taste, up to one hundred times to avoid illness is not supported by scientific evidence.
-He believed that his mastication system could cure alcoholism, anaemia, appendicitis, colitis and insanity.
+Fletcher's extreme claims about chewing a mouthful of food up to one hundred times until it had no taste in order to avoid illness is not supported by scientific evidence.
+He also believed that his mastication system could cure alcoholism, anaemia, appendicitis, colitis and insanity.

 Fletcher believed that his system could improve bowel movements; however, the bowel must have a certain amount of indigestible bulk to stimulate it to action.
 Health writer Carl Malmberg noted that Fletcher's extreme diet of chewed food was almost a liquid diet that does not provide "even a minute quantity of th[e] necessary bulk".
 For this reason, Fletcher's system is potentially dangerous and may be responsible for "constipation of the most serious kind".

 Physician Morris Fishbein noted that the result of Fletcher's system was a "thorough disturbance of the entire body and the development of intoxication and general disability."